Washington Department of Fish and Wildlife - ALEA

 Maximum Grant Amount

-The Washington Department of Fish and Wildlife is accepting applications to the Aquatic Lands Enhancement Account (ALEA) Volunteer Cooperative Grant Program.
+The Washington Department of Fish and Wildlife will begin accepting applications to the Aquatic Lands Enhancement Account (ALEA) Volunteer Cooperative Grant Program on December 1.

 The ALEA Grant Program funds five major types of projects; however, others may be considered.